fire1/ax-form-bundle/README.md

 # The Symfony AxFormBundle

-A standalone, redistributable Symfony bundle for building AJAX-powered modals and multi-step forms with ease.
+AxFormBundle  makes it easy to open your Symfony forms in Bootstrap 5.3 modals using AJAX.
+It handles all the "boring" parts—like page reloads and error messages—so you don't have to write custom JavaScript.
+It’s the simplest way to turn your Symfony forms into fast pop-ups with almost no extra code.

 ## Features